fcom86/woocommerce-drop-shop/readme.txt

 Adds a drag and drop cart to your footer for easier and fun purchase.

+1. Be sure WooCommerce plugin is already installed.
+2. Upload the folder `woocommerce-drop-shop` to the `/wp-content/plugins/` directory
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Go to WooCommerce->settings->products tab->drop shop section to set your settings

+There is no active support for this plugin here.
+Please go here to contribute https://github.com/roykho/woocommerce-drop-shop

 == Installation ==

 1. Be sure WooCommerce plugin is already installed.
 2. Upload the folder `woocommerce-drop-shop` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Go to WooCommerce->settings->products tab->drop shop section to set your settings

 == Frequently Asked Questions ==

 = It is not working at all! =

 First try switching your theme to a WordPress default theme such as Twenty Twelve Theme and re-test.
 It is possible that your theme is conflicting with this plugin.

+= I need help! =

+Please go here to submit your issue and be as detailed as possible stating each step to reproduce the issue. https://github.com/roykho/woocommerce-drop-shop

 == Screenshots ==